Archana550/AngularDocProj/Services.md

  ngOnInit()-> This is a lifecycle hook method provided by angular which is called after the constructor and it is generally used to perform tasks related to angular bindings.

+ Services can be added either in component level(app.component.ts) or module level(app.module.ts)